wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 We can leverage these libraries to add PDF preview functionality to a WaveMaker app.
 The best way to accomplish this is through creating a prefab that will handle the PDF functional component.
-Please refer to this [page](https://docs.wavemaker.com/learn/react-native/custom-widget) for more information on how to create a prefab in WaveMaker.
+Please refer to this [page](https://docs.wavemaker.com/learn/react-native/custom-widget) for more information on how to create a prefab that can be used in WaveMaker React Native project.

 ## Downloading PDFs in a WaveMaker App